Myeongdong Shopping Street

 Read more

+Myeongdong began its history as a residential district known as Myeongryebang, where government officials lived during the Joseon Dynasty.
 Its transformation into a commercial powerhouse accelerated as the city modernized, turning the area into a central hub for finance, culture, and fashion.

-By the middle of the last century, it had established itself as the trendsetting core of the capital, hosting the country’s first major department stores and modern boutiques.\n\n### The Epicenter of K-Beauty\nToday, the district is the primary destination for global retail and the epicenter of South Korea’s cosmetics industry.
+By the middle of the last century, it had established itself as the trendsetting core of the capital, hosting the country’s first major department stores and modern boutiques.

+Today, the district is the primary destination for global retail and the epicenter of South Korea’s cosmetics industry.
 It transitioned from a general shopping area into a specialized zone where flagship stores for every major Korean beauty brand are concentrated.

-This density of retail, combined with its status as a designated Special Tourist Zone, makes it the most visited commercial street in the country.\n\nWhile the neighborhood is defined by its neon lights and modern storefronts, it retains its historical significance through landmarks like the Myeongdong Cathedral.
+This density of retail, combined with its status as a designated Special Tourist Zone, makes it the most visited commercial street in the country.

-The district continues to serve as a barometer for Seoul’s economic pulse, blending traditional street food culture with high-end international commerce in a grid of narrow, pedestrian-friendly alleys." } ]
+The district continues to serve as a barometer for Seoul’s economic pulse, blending traditional street food culture with high-end international commerce in a grid of narrow, pedestrian-friendly alleys.

 ♿ Accessibility & families

+The main thoroughfares of Myeongdong are pedestrian-only zones during peak shopping hours, providing a level, paved surface suitable for wheelchairs and strollers.
 While the primary streets are accessible, many smaller shops and traditional eateries have a single step at the entrance and narrow interior aisles.

-Visitors with mobility aids should prioritize the wider central lanes and modern flagship stores, which are equipped with automatic doors and elevators.", "transport_and_facilities": "Accessing the area via public transport is most efficient using the elevator at Myeongdong Station (Line 4) located near Exit 1.
+Visitors with mobility aids should prioritize the wider central lanes and modern flagship stores, which are equipped with automatic doors and elevators.

+Accessing the area via public transport is most efficient using the elevator at Myeongdong Station (Line 4) located near Exit 1.
 Families with infants will find the most comprehensive facilities at the nearby Lotte Department Store, which offers dedicated nursing rooms, stroller rentals, and accessible restrooms.

-Public toilets within the market area are frequently located in basements or on upper floors accessible only by narrow staircases.", "family_guidance": "As a public district, there is no entry fee or age limit for visitors.
+Public toilets within the market area are frequently located in basements or on upper floors accessible only by narrow staircases.

+As a public district, there is no entry fee or age limit for visitors.
 The area becomes extremely crowded after 17:00 when street food stalls occupy the center of the streets; parents with children under 12 should remain vigilant as the high density makes it easy to become separated.

-For a quieter environment with bench seating, the grounds of Myeongdong Cathedral provide a paved, open space away from the main commercial noise." } ]
+For a quieter environment with bench seating, the grounds of Myeongdong Cathedral provide a paved, open space away from the main commercial noise.

 🏢 On-site amenities

-[ { "amenities": "## On-Site Amenities\n\nRestrooms and Nursing Rooms\nPublic toilets are not located directly on the shopping streets.
+Restrooms and Nursing Rooms Public toilets are not located directly on the shopping streets.
 The most reliable and clean facilities are found inside the Myeongdong Tourist Information Center or within the Lotte and Shinsegae department stores at the district's edge.

-These department stores also house dedicated nursing rooms and baby-changing stations, typically located on the children's or household floors.\n\nDining and Water\nMyeongdong is a major culinary destination featuring hundreds of street food stalls and seated restaurants.
+These department stores also house dedicated nursing rooms and baby-changing stations, typically located on the children's or household floors.

+Dining and Water Myeongdong is a major culinary destination featuring hundreds of street food stalls and seated restaurants.
 Myeongdong Kyoja is a prominent local choice for traditional noodles, while global coffee chains and local themed cafes are found on nearly every block.

-There are no public water fountains on the street; bottled water is sold at the numerous CU and GS25 convenience stores throughout the area.\n\nGift Shops and Wi-Fi\nThe district is a hub for K-beauty flagship stores, fashion boutiques, and character shops like Line Friends.
+There are no public water fountains on the street; bottled water is sold at the numerous CU and GS25 convenience stores throughout the area.

-Souvenir stalls frequently sell Korean-themed socks, stationery, and packaged snacks.
-Free public Wi-Fi is provided by the city throughout the main thoroughfares, and most cafes offer private high-speed connections for customers." } ]
+Free public Wi-Fi is provided by the city throughout the main thoroughfares, and most cafes offer private high-speed connections for customers.

 Reliability & freshness